bimdata/documentation-old/doc_sphinx/viewer/using_custom_viewer.rst

    * - alerts
      - The Alert plugin captures and displays the messages, at the bottom of the Viewer.
      - The plugin is disabled.
 Messages are not diplayed.
-   * - viewer3DNavCube
-     - XeoKit 3D cube to navigate
-     - The navigation 3D cube is not diplayed.

 Example with all functionalities disabled
 ===========================================